Organic gardening Environmental lifeskills End of the world Self-suffiency, recycling Individual is supreme Sustainable energy design ethics

 Passive heating and cooling

 Passive heating and cooling building techniques creates long-term sustainable energy and saves precious resources.
 Passive heating by integrating large windows to create thermal heat, warm thermal masses inside the house.
 Large fireplaces made out of stone or clay/adobe, walls painted to absorb heat will passively heat while ceiling fans circulate heat downward.
 Heat walls can be created as well.
 In cooler months, fans ventilate hotter air through high windows and out of the house.
 Passive heating can also be achieved by insulated solar heaters for liquid floor heating (hydronic).
 Gravity fed systems passively circulate liquid to warm floors inside the house.
+Passive cooling can be done by digging underneath the house and utilizing cooler underground air fill chambers and using passive vents to cool living areas inside the house through passive circulation practice.
+Passive cooling is also achieved by planting bushes around house to create "thermal break".
+Passive cooling can include a number of options including passive vent fans located in the upper ares of the house, long overhangs to prevent hot summer sun, and building the outside of the house to integrate in hot climates (cooler paint, wind orientation and direction, large trees, afternoon underground breaks).

 Passive cooling can be achieved by creating underground chambers which cool air.
 This method of cooling is cost effective, not harmful to the environment, and is a natural way to cool off.
 The air cools in the chamber overnight, and is circulated through the house during the heat of the day.
 Passive cooling is using natural building techniques for sustainable building design in inclimate areas with extreme temperatures.